ablaamim/Born2BeRoot/README.md

 > A : A virtual machine works through virtualization technology, the hypervisor creates a sandboxed environement that behaves like a separate computer with virtual hardware (All simulated through the hypervisor).

+> Q : Why Debian ?

+> A : It is easier to install and configure than CENTOS.

+> Q : What is the difference between Debian and CENTOS :

+> A : Debian, in addition to being more user-friendly, has a wide distribution, so its support is easier.
+CentOs, on the other hand, is aimed at the business sector, having more stability, but with less support and updates.

 ---

 #### :heavy_check_mark: VirtualMachine installation and setup : [Behold the mighty VM!].